I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 We Had a Walking Tour With a Local Guide

-On the schedule was another ‘short’ day at only 25km so I hoped that would be okay.
-It’s funny how your perceptions change as time goes on, pre-cruise if you’d said a 25km cycle was short, I would have laughed.
+It’s funny how your perceptions change as time goes on.
+Before the cruise, if you’d said a 25km cycle was short, I would have laughed.

 Lia Always Managed to Find us Toilets!

-During our cycle a couple of us needed the toilet and Lia our fabulous tour guide was always committed to finding us places to go.
+During our cycle, a couple of us needed the toilet, and Lia, our fabulous tour guide, was always committed to finding us places to go.

 She would ask in restaurants if we could use their toilets, or buy drinks in places so that we could use them there.